 The benefit of doing this is that the high risk brings about new opportunities that traders can take part in.
 For example, as the oil prices remain low, it creates opportunities to buy depressed companies at a low price.
 Then, when the recovery starts, you can make money as their prices race.

 In fact, when the problems in the commodities market started in 2015, many investors exited these markets and went to the safer havens in the United States and Europe.
 Thus, they abandoned some of the best investments in search of yield!

-It is also possible to trade the emerging countries currencies.
+It is also possible trading the emerging countries currencies.
 As you can see below, the Mexican Peso was beaten down when it became clear that Trump would win the election.
 During the campaign, he had bashed the country, calling its people rapists and murderers.

 However, as the risk of Trump declined, so did the Mexican peso which has performed really well against the dollar as you can see below.
 You can apply this logic to other currencies.

 For example, you can be a contrarian and buy the South African rand which has been beaten down after the recent political instability.

 You can also buy the bonds of some of these emerging countries.
 In the bond market, investors tend to buy bonds of countries that are highly rated.
 They ignore countries that are not highly rated.
 In turn, the yields of these countries go up.